-The introduction of the Representative Actions Directive (2020/1828), which was published in the Official Journal of the European Union on 4 December 2020, will bring further change in this area.
-In March 2022, the Irish government published the General Scheme of the Representative Actions for the Protection of the Collective Interests of Consumers Bill 2022(Scheme), which will transpose the Representative Actions Directive into Irish law by 25 June 2023.
-The Representative Actions Directive gives protection to the collective interests of consumers in Europe by providing a means to bring redress and injunctive representative actions arising out of the infringement of consumer rights by traders located in a member state.
+The recent introduction of legislation providing for consumer representative actions in Ireland increases the importance of reform of litigation funding in Ireland.
+The introduction of the Representative Actions Directive (2020/1828), which was published in the Official Journal of the European Union on 4 December 2020, offers protection to the collective interests of consumers in Europe by providing a means to bring redress and injunctive representative actions arising out of the infringement of consumer rights by traders located in a member state.
+This Directive was given effect in Ireland through the Representative Actions for the Protection of the Collective Interests of Consumers Act 2023 (2023 Act), which was signed into law in July 2023, and came into operation on 30 April 2024.